Spatial LLM Architecture & Core Concepts

 return f"<geom>{coords_str}</geom>"

 Effective tokenization requires balancing spatial fidelity with model constraints.
 Strategies such as grid-based coordinate snapping, relative offset encoding, and multi-scale representation prevent context window saturation while maintaining query accuracy.
-For deeper architectural patterns on managing prompt length and spatial chunking, consult Geometry Tokenization Strategies and Context Window Optimization for Maps.
+Deeper architectural patterns are covered in Geometry Tokenization Strategies and Context Window Optimization for Maps.

 Spatial Embedding & Semantic Alignment

-Spatial LLMs require more than text-to-text alignment; they demand cross-modal semantic grounding where geographic features map to latent vector spaces.
+Spatial LLMs require cross-modal semantic grounding where geographic features map to latent vector spaces.
 Traditional text embeddings ignore spatial proximity, topological adjacency, and directional relationships.
 Production systems deploy spatial-aware encoders that fuse coordinate metadata, attribute semantics, and relational topology into unified embedding vectors.
 These embeddings power vector similarity search, spatial clustering, and cross-modal retrieval.

 import numpy as np